-The intricacies of new cultures can be a minefield for the unwary tourist, so Overland Ireland hopes we can help you understand our country a little better.
+The intricacies of new cultures can be a minefield for unwary tourists, so Overland Ireland hopes we can help you understand our country a little better.
 We get people from all over the world on our Small Group Tours of Ireland, but people from the US and Canada have a lot of ancestral roots in Ireland, so they make up the majority of our guests.
-Luckily, on a cultural level, there isn’t a massive difference between Americans and the Irish so I wouldn’t break a sweat googling how to greet an Irish person, or the most polite way to thank us.
+Luckily, on a cultural level, there isn’t a massive difference between Americans and the Irish so I wouldn’t break a sweat googling how to greet an Irish person or the most polite way to thank us.
 But there are a few queries that often come to our attention, so here is our brief guide as to what an American should know before visiting Ireland.

 Ireland’s Cultural Idiosyncrasies

-Culture is the sum of beliefs and attitudes of a group of people, so it differs largely from one demographic to another.
+Culture is the sum of the beliefs and attitudes of a group of people, so it differs largely from one demographic to another.
 So how best could I describe the Irish?
 Playful.
 As a culture, we are generally up for a laugh, love socialising, and are famous for our hospitality.
 We aren’t as stern as some of our European cousins.

 That said, sometimes it can be difficult to pick up the lingo.
-The Irish have one particular catchphrase that often baffles Americans: “What’s the craic” – Pronounced “What’s the crack”.
-This is often mistaken as an enquiry about drugs… but it’s meaning is totally different.
+The Irish have one particular catchphrase that often baffles Americans: “What’s the craic” – Pronounced, “What’s the crack”.
+This is often mistaken as an enquiry about drugs… but its meaning is totally different.
 If an Irish person asks someone “Any craic?” they are asking if there is any gossip or they are asking how someone is feeling.

 While many believe the word to have Gaelic origins, it’s actually a Northern English and Scots word, derived from the Middle English word ‘crak’.
 The word became ‘crack’, then was assimilated into Irish in the 20th Century with the Gaelic spelling ‘Craic’, then taken back into English with the Irish spelling.